marcuslull/DSA/src/main/java/Notes/Notes.md

   * Kind of like adding then subtracting to find the unmatched number without having to know if this is the number to add or subtract

 ## Int
-Max size of int is: `2,147,483,647` This is important to know when working with large numbers.
+Max size of int is `Integer.MAX_VALUE` or `2,147,483,647` This is important to know when working with large numbers.
 Also, it can be used as a bounds constraint to optimize code.
 If you know you have to return an int, you can design the algo to only work with numbers smaller than the maximum.

 ## Character